About my website

 - Pepsi was the drink of choice I had on those long summer nights while I was working on this site.
 It was crucial to keep me thinking.

 The site is how it is - exactly how I personally wanted it to look.
-I was always going for a '960px-page design' where every piece of content fits in the middle of the document.
+I was always going for a single column where every piece of content fits in the middle of the viewport.
 The site is 100% optimised as shown below:

 The website is exactly how I wanted it to look and feel.
 Usability testing showed that people like the website the way it is.

 This website was designed and built using Atom, Aptana Studio 3, Adobe Dreamweaver CC, Adobe Brackets, iWeb, Microsoft Expression Web 4.0, Notepad, my own Painter Pro Ultra Edition and my own HyperWEB and a bit of FrontPage 2003.

 A crucial major development within my website from day one was on power efficiency.
 Many websites are not efficient with energy when in use.
 I made my website lightweight and made sure it drew very little power by making it performance efficient.

 The theme used on this site consists of my favourite colours: greys mixed with blues and oranges.
 You should notice that the majority of the content on the pages comes in one of these colours.
 In particular, demoed here are the colours used (this is actually only the light theme).